ShaggyDog18/SignalGeneratorSD/README.md

 ## Change Log:

+- Use MD_A9833(modified) to controll the AD9833 Module: compact and buf-free library with great functions
-- Improved, simplified, optimized, fixed bugs, used better/"standard" libraries for all components: the display, rotary encoder, button and, most important, for AD9833 module (I’ve never used a PHASE option... so, did not test it)
+- Improved, simplified, optimized, fixed bugs, used better/"standard" libraries for all components: the display, rotary encoder, button
 - Added graphic icons for signal representation on the display.
 - Slightly changed navigation (see Navigation section below).
 - Renamed FREQuency register on the display to CHANnel: so, now it looks like CHAN0 and CHAN1.